Just arrived and wondering where to eat in Hong Kong? Add these three tried and tested Hong Kong restaurants to your must-do dining list.

 The Harbour Grand Kowloon is located a short walk from Whampoa MTR Station.
 It’s an interesting position and worth a little day trip to explore a new area of Hong Kong for those who live on the Island.
 Just around the corner is the famous cruise-ship-shaped shopping centre at Whampoa Garden.

-But before you explore the rest of the neighbourhood, sit outside and enjoy this unique view of Hong Kong.
+But before you explore the rest of the neighbourhood, sit outside at the restaurant and enjoy this unique view of Hong Kong.
 From your table, you’ll be able to look down towards the city one way, and over to Kai Tak (the old runway) the other.

 The menu is heavy on seafood, so if that’s your thing, this is a great place for a long lunch.
 For those who aren’t such a fan of fish and the like, the choices are limited.
 We started with the ahi tuna appetiser, an Insta-worthy stack of fresh tuna tartare, soft avocado and sweet mango served with tortilla chips.
 It’s a generous serving you could share.
 Next came another appetiser, shrimp and crab lump – it’s served with a tomato salsa that’s a real treat and was a standout of our whole meal.
 Both of these dishes pair perfectly with a crisp white.

 For mains, one of the city’s favourite dishes is on offer here: lobster pizza.
 Our pizza came loaded with the meat of a whole lobster.
 Also available is a beautiful baked cod that comes straight from the oven with steamed vegetables nestled in the same paper package.
 While these are both worthy choices, my recommendation is the Jumbo Sea Scallops.
 The scallops are wrapped in pancetta and sit in a cream sauce.